dense-analysis/denseanalysis-org/content/about/organization.md

 President is responsible for seeing that every organization member and volunteer is able to function to the best of their ability.

-As Treasurer, Andrew is responsible for fulfilling the organizations tax obligations, managing any future donations or other money the organization may receive, ensuring budgets are allocated appropriately, and in general oversight of all financial matters.
+As Treasurer, Andrew is responsible for fulfilling the organization's tax obligations, managing any future donations or other money the organization may receive, ensuring budgets are allocated appropriately, and in general oversight of all financial matters.